mdwheele/yorm/README.md

 user.badPropertyAfterTheFact = true
 ```

-You see, before any instance of a model is returned, we seal the object to prevent addition (or removal) of properties from the object.
+Before any instance of a model is returned, we seal the object to prevent addition (or removal) of properties from the object.
 Only properties explicitly declared on the model are allowed... for now.

 ## NO CONSTRUCTORS?! :fire: